AyanRuzdan/redrum/CSE325 OPERATING_SYSTEMS_LABORATORY/Notes.md

 ## Lab Exercises

-1. Explore the file system of a Windows system and a Linux system, and write prime differences.
+### 1. Explore the file system of a Windows system and a Linux system, and write prime differences

 > Ans.
 > **File System in Linux**